bmich22/quiz-fun/README.md

 # Quiz - Fun
 Quiz - Fun is a website that utilizes JavaScript to host short quizzes on a variety of subjects.
 Currently it has one quiz about the American NFL football team, the Pittsburgh Steelers.
 The goal of Quiz - Fun is to provide users with fun, short quizzes on a variety of subjects.
-The look is simple, and it easy to navigate.
-Quiz - Fun has room to grow by adding more subjects.
+The look is simple, it easy to navigate and fully responsive.
+Quiz - Fun has room to grow by adding more subjects, more difficulty and a timer.

 ## Mockups